shadowamin/Android-Clean-arc-Mvvm-Coroutine-Dagger/README.md

 This repository contains a detailed sample app that implements Clean Architecture with MVVM  using :
 * Dagger2 & Hilt
-* Kotlin Coroutines
+* Kotlin Coroutines & Flow
 * Room
 * Retrofit
 * LiveData
 * Databinding
-* PagedListAdapter
 * Navigation
-* WorkManager